miniscope/noob/tests/data/README.md

 - "config-like": node that runs once and emits config-like values
   - "pass the same value every time"
   - or, nodes can emit into a special "context" node that other nodes can request
+  - nodes can define a special "init" method/hook that is called once on initialization, and other nodes can depend on `nodename.init` as a special term

 ## Stores